New Here

 You are free to sit wherever you would like.
 If you need some assistance or have any special needs, the usher would be happy to help you.

-We alternate between Holy Eucharist services celebrated by supply priests and Morning Prayer services officiated by members of our licensed lay worship leaders.
+We offer a Holy Eucharist services celebrated by our Rector, Pastor Jill Williams.
 A typical Holy Eucharist service lasts about an hour and 15 minutes.
 It consists of two major parts: the Liturgy of the Word (prayers and readings) and Holy Communion.
-A typical Morning Prayer service lasts about 40 minutes and consists of prayers and readings.
-Hymns are sung throughout both services.

 Just to put you at ease, you won’t be asked to do anything that identifies you as a guest so you can relax, take in the service, and get involved at your pace.